curl/everything-curl/usingcurl/verbose/writeout.md

 ## Output

-By default, this option makes the selecteddata get output on stdout.
+By default, this option makes the selected data get output on stdout.
 If that is not good enough, the pseudo-variable ` %{stderr}` can be used to direct (the following) part to stderr and `%{stdout}` brings it back to stdout.